aaronparker/aaronparker.github.io/_posts/2016-09-04-resolving-issues-starting-ca-offline-crl.md

 <figure id="attachment_5141" aria-describedby="caption-attachment-5141" style="width: 837px" class="wp-caption alignnone">[<img class="size-full wp-image-5141" src="http://stealthpuppy.com/wp-content/uploads/2016/09/certutilURLCRL.png" alt="Using certutil.exe to test the Offline CRL" width="837" height="507" srcset="https://stealthpuppy.com/wp-content/uploads/2016/09/certutilURLCRL.png 837w, https://stealthpuppy.com/wp-content/uploads/2016/09/certutilURLCRL-150x91.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/09/certutilURLCRL-300x182.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/09/certutilURLCRL-768x465.png 768w" sizes="(max-width: 837px) 100vw, 837px" />](http://stealthpuppy.com/wp-content/uploads/2016/09/certutilURLCRL.png)<figcaption id="caption-attachment-5141" class="wp-caption-text">Using certutil.exe to test the Offline CRL</figcaption></figure>

-However, if we load a&nbsp;target certificate, in this case, the subordinate CA&#8217;s cert, we can start to see why we have an issue with the CRL.
+However, if we load a target certificate, in this case, the subordinate CA&#8217;s cert, we can start to see why we have an issue with the CRL.

 Select the certificate for the subordinate CA that has been previously exported to the file system (in C:\Windows\System32\certsrv\CertEnroll) - click **Select**, open the certificate and click **Retrieve** again.
 This time, we can see a new line that shows that the base CRL for the subordinate CA&#8217;s certificate is _Expired_.